Problem-Company-Toolkit/envoy-ssl/README.md

 We utilize a `.env` file for configuration settings.

 Check the `.env` file in this repository for an example and explanations of each of the values that are used by this setup.

+Values from the `.env` file are used to replace values in the Envoy configuration files, which use Jinja2.

 ### How to Use